Fibro Parenting: Chores for Kids?

 • They are kids – let them enjoy being a kid.

-• Gives them a false impression of helping in hopes of being paid and not out of the kindness of their hearts.
+• It gives them a false impression of helping in hopes of being paid, not out of the kindness of their hearts.

 • Chores can lead to spoiling the responsibility of handling money.